 The blue light (LED) on the left side of the pedal serves to illuminate the pedal board, but it also serves as a visible error status reporting interface between the user and the microprocessors in the pedal.
-The most important functions are listed below:
+If your pedal includes error reporting and status capability F2 firmware set version 2.0 or later, it will have a label on the bottom surface which lists the most important functions.
+This label, along with an explanation of these functions is shown below: